 The United Arab Emirates is also a signatory to the Convention on Limitation of Liability for Maritime Claims 1976, which was ratified in 1997 without reservations.
 Pursuant to the Convention, shipowners and salvors may limit their liability.
-However, the United Arab Emirates has not ratified the 1996 Protocol, which amended the limits of liability.
-Therefore, the limits remain as set out in the Convention.
+In 2020, the United Arab Emirates ratified the 1996 Protocol, which amended the limits of liability.

 The applicable limitation regime will depend on whether limitation is sought under the Convention or the Maritime Law.
-The claims that can be limited are similar in both the Convention and the Maritime Law and include claims for:
+The claims that can be limited in the Convention and the Maritime Law are similar, and include: